 Critical for life processes in plants and animals.

 Percentage Amount in the Human Body: 0.003%

-Zinc is mined from several different minerals, including sphalerite (zinc sulfide), smithsonite (zinc carbonate), hemimorphite and zincite.
-Other zinc-bearing minerals include calamine and willemite.
-It is mined in Canada, Australia, the USA, China, Peru.
+Zinc is mined from several different minerals, including sphalerite (zinc sulfide), smithsonite (zinc carbonate), hemimorphite (zinc silicate) and zincite (zinc oxide).
+Other zinc-bearing minerals include willemite and hydrozincite.
+Zinc ore is mined in Canada, Australia, the USA, China, Peru.